What is an Exercise Science Major?

 Bachelor of Science in Exercise Science

 A 4-year bachelor's degree in exercise science teaches students how to create and execute exercise programs that are both safe and effective for a variety of individuals.
-Students learn to promote wellness within individuals of different fitness levels and abilities, including those who are obese, pregnant or diabetic.
-Coursework focus on fitness testing, rehabilitation, injury prevention and sports performance, and often concludes with an intensive internship.
+Students learn to promote wellness within individuals of different fitness levels and abilities, including those who are obese, pregnant, or diabetic.
+Common coursework includes kinesiology, anatomy and physiology, fitness testing, nutrition, rehabilitation, injury prevention and sports performance, and sports ethics.
+Bachelor's in exercise science programs often conclude with an intensive internship.

-Graduates are well-prepared for a variety of health and wellness careers, and may take the exam to become certified fitness instructors through the American College of Sports Medicine.
-They are also qualified to pursue a graduate education in another health-related field, such as medicine, physical therapy or chiropractic medicine.
-Common coursework for a B.S. in Exercise Science includes:
+Graduates are well-prepared for a variety of health and wellness careers and may take the exam to become certified fitness instructors through the American College of Sports Medicine.
+They are also qualified to pursue graduate education in another health-related field, such as medicine, physical therapy, or chiropractic medicine.

 Bachelor of Science in Physical Education

-A bachelor's program in physical education prepares students to become P-12 physical education instructors within the public school system.
+A bachelor's program in physical education prepares students to become K-12 physical education instructors within a public or private school system.
+This program generally takes 4 years to complete, and degree-specific courses complement general education classes.
+Core coursework typically includes physical education instruction, education psychology, teaching technologies, first aid for sports, and biomechanics.
 Coursework provides students with a strong background in health and wellness and gives them the necessary skills to pass on this information to others through teaching and technology.
 A significant focus is put on designing programs and curriculum for different age groups and fitness abilities.

 Depending on a person's state of residence, further credentials - such as teacher licensure - may be necessary to work as a physical education leader in an educational setting.
 Graduates may also continue their education with a Master of Science in Physical Education.